JamesMcMahon/spring-boot-demo-modulith/slide-deck.md

 ---

-# Catalog
+# Intermodule Communication

-- Instead of direct availability checks against Catalog:
+- Book Added
+- Copy Borrowed
+- Copy Returned

+---

+# Lending - Copy Returned

-    - Catalog now sends an event when books are created
+- System sends an event when a book is returned
+- This is an ideal use case for eventual consistency
-    - Inventory listens for this event and tracks the ISBNs
+- Inventory listens for this event and increases availability atomically
-- This approach is more complex, duplicates data, and is harder to follow
-- However, it achieves decoupling—a valuable trade-off for maintainability

 ---